JustinBrow/Misc-Programming/OOMManager/README.md

 ## OOMManager
-Small application to notify our the team when an application is potentially leaking memory (Looking at you Adobe Reader).
+Small application to notify our team when an application is potentially leaking memory (Looking at you Adobe Reader).